tgeisse/UserDefaultsObservation/README.md

 ### Unsupported Types

 Unsupported times should throw an error during compile time.
 The error will be displayed as if it is in the macro, but it is likely the type that is the issue.
-Should this variable need to be kept on the class, then it may need to be `@ObservationIgnored`.
+Should this variable need to be kept on the class, then it may need to be `@ObservableUserDefaultsIgnored`.

 ## Change Log

+### 0.5.0

+* Added support for Cloud Storage through NSUbiquitousKeyValueStore
+* Added new attributes that are shorter.
+Existing attributes that they complement are still available
+* Internal code structure cleanup
+* Readme updates

 ### 0.4.4